International sanctions against Afghanistan: Controversies

-Disregard for Human Rights
+Disregard for human rights

 As the sanctions were modified to target individuals, concerns about the "interference with the fundamental rights" of the listed individuals were raised.
 The freezing of assets denied access to private individual funds that provide for basic expenses.
 The nature of the sanctions lacked a definite end-date.
 Without an end-date the sanctions could be regarded as "punitive" rather than "preventative" without the legal protections that are provided under international criminal laws.

 Individuals were placed on the consolidated list at the suggestion of United Nations member states.
 These suggestions were accepted on the basis of "political trust," rather than "credible information" regarding personal connections to the Taliban, bin Laden or al-Qaeda.
 Another controversy was that an individual could be placed on the list on the suggestion of a single state, whilst a consensus of all committee members was needed for the individual to be removed.

-Right to Due Process
+Right to due process

 One of the major controversies following Resolution 1267 and subsequent resolutions was the United Nations Security Council disregard for international recognised standards of due process.
 The committee lacked guidelines and procedures for placing individuals on the consolidated list, which blacklisted them for access to personal monetary funds.
 There was also no mechanisms for individuals to be informed of their listing, to know the allegations against them, or challenge their listing.

 After much criticism against the UN sanctions procedures, member states made efforts to improve procedures and increase transparency.
 For instance, improvements of the listing and delisting process followed.
 With resolution 1730 (2006) the Focal Point for Delisting was added, where listed individuals are able to contact the governments that had listed them, and request to be “delisted”.
 Previously there was no such mechanism available.

+Comprehensive sanctioning

+Since the Taliban took control over Kabul in August 2021, it can be considered the de facto government of Afghanistan.
+As a consequence, the "smart sanctions" regime targeted at Taliban affiliated individuals transformed into a comprehensive sanctioning regime.

+Various scholars have argued that the era of comprehensive sanctioning was finished after the catastrophic sanctions imposed on Iraq during the 1990s, to mitigate the harms inflicted on the general population while isolating individuals or groups.
+Governments turned away from destructive comprehensive sanctioning and embraced this new strategy, as the consequences of the sanctions would supposedly not impact the entire population, but only the targeted individuals.

+On the other hand, the UN, EU and US remain to deny the Taliban acknowledgement as the de facto government since the Taliban seized Kabul.
+Accordingly, the OFAC explicitly states on its website that it does not impose comprehensive sanctions on Afghanistan, because it does not recognize the Taliban as the official government.

+This contradiction displays controversy surrounding the subjective definitions that are accounted to sanctions in the context of Afghanistan, and its differentiating intentions and objectives underlying the policy.